malusamayo/Weaver/docs/user-study-instruction.md

 **Task 1**:
 Given a sentence about feminism, the model will classify the sentence's stance as 'favor', 'against', or 'none'.

+- Input: "Feminism is about creating a world where everyone is respected and valued."
+    - Output: 'favor'
+- Input: "Feminism is a distraction from real issues. #NoFeminism"
+    - Output: 'against'
+- Input: "Feminism has been a source of debate and discussion in many circles."
+    - Output: 'none'

 **Task 2**:
-[TBD]
+Given a fact-checking question about nutrition, the model will provide a concise answer.

+- Input: "Are low-fat foods healthier than high-fat foods?"
+    - Output: "No, low-fat foods are not necessarily healthier than high-fat foods."
+- Input: "Is there strong evidence that drinking wine moderately is good for your health?"
+    - Output: "No, the scientific evidence that moderate wine consumption is good for health is not strong"
+- Input: "What happens if you eat after 8pm?"
+    - Output: "Eating after 8pm does not have any impact on weight gain"

 #### Models

-**Model 1**:
-A fine-tuned model on the task-related dataset from Huggingface.

-**Model 2**:
-A language model instructed to perform the target task, with few-shot prompting.
+A language model instructed to perform the target tasks.

 #### Setups

-**Setup 1**:
+**Setup 1 (Knowledge graph mode)**:
-Knowledge graph mode: The topic tree will be built from a knowledge graph.
+The topic tree will be built from a knowledge graph.
 It will guide you find important topics.

-**Setup 1**:
+**Setup 2 (Manual mode)**:
-Manual mode: You mostly need to create your own topics manually, but you are still able to ask for related topics.
+You create examples and discover topics (possibly from examples) on your own.
+You may still be able to query related topics.